FormidableLabs/freactal/README.md

 `freactal` is a composable state management library for React.

 The library grew from the idea that state should be just as flexible as your React code; the state containers you build with `freactal` are just components, and you can compose them however you'd like.
-In this way, it attempts to address the often exponential relationship between application size and complexity as projects grow.
+In this way, it attempts to address the often exponential relationship between application size and complexity in growing projects.

 Like Flux and React in general, `freactal` builds on the principle of unidirectional flow of data.
 However, it does so in a way that feels idiomatic to ES2015+ and doesn't get in your way.